► BYD’s EV hatch priced from £26k with base Active

 What are the specs?

-Active, priced from £26,195 (and pictured in grey), is your entry into life with a Dolphin, differentiated by smaller 16-inch wheels and a torsion beam rear suspension (the rest get 17s and multi-link rear suspension).
+Active, kicks off the line up.
+Priced from £26,195 (and pictured in grey here), is your entry into life with a Dolphin, differentiated by smaller 16-inch wheels and a torsion beam rear suspension (the rest get 17s and multi-link rear suspension).
 Active features a 44.9kWh battery pack and a 94bhp motor, taking 12.3sec to reach 62mph.

 Comfort, priced from £30,195, introduces the Dolphin’s larger 60.4kWh battery pack, as well as a 201bhp e-motor, dropping the 0-62mph time to seven seconds.
 Additional equipment here includes an upgraded audio system, rear USB-C port, heated front seats and auto-folding mirrors.